 Pray for parents to support their children’s education.

-Faithful Shepherd, help parents understand the value of their children’s education.
+Faithful Shepherd, we pray for You to help parents understand the value of their children’s education.
 May parents and other family members surround children with the support and encouragement to become all who You desire them to be.
 If economic support is an issue, may parents find additional means of income to provide for their family.

 “Start children off on the way they should go, and even when they are old they will not turn from it.” —Proverbs 22:6 (NIV)